mozilla/fx-private-relay/docs/translations.md

 | Website            | [Fluent][flt-lang]   | Web Browser                   | Relay Website  |
 | Add-On             | [i18n API][ext-i18n] | Web Browser                   | Add-on         |

-Each of these starts at the first entry in `Accept-Language` and continues until it hits a match in the supported languages.
+Each implementation parses the `Accept-Language` header into languages.
+They start at the first entry and continue until there is a match to a supported language.
 If there are no supported languages, the code falls back to English (`"en"`).

 [dj-lang]: https://docs.djangoproject.com/en/3.2/topics/i18n/translation/#how-django-discovers-language-preference
 [ext-i18n]: https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/i18n